pappasam/npd/c2_intro_python/slides/src/jinja2/s1_functions.md

 ---

-# Where?
+# Where should you use functions?

-Many good programs are structured as follows:
+#### Many good programs are structured as follows:

 1. Define lots of words
 1. Define procedures with these words
 1. Order the procedures
 1. Send data through them

-Functions are useful in all steps
-Therefore, functions belong almost everywhere
+#### Functions are useful in all steps and belong almost everywhere
 {% endblock %}